antznin/LEGOlas/website/README.md

    * One for the catapult arm
    * One for the "ball-grabbing", i.e. an arm
  * The robot communicates over bluetooth in a reliable way
- * The robot fits into a 35cm³ at the start of the game by "folding" its arms (catapult and grabbing arm)
+ * The robot fits into a 35cm wide cube at the start of the game by "folding" its arms (catapult and grabbing arm)
  * It doesn't use any destructive weapon, only the elements inside the LEGO box
- * Robot is fully autnomous as soon as the game starts
+ * Robot is fully autonomous as soon as the game starts

  To be able to move and to find a ball on the field, the robot uses three sensors:

  * EV3 Ultrasonic Sensor:
    * Principle: it generates sound waves and reads their echoes to detect and measure distance from objects
-   * According to its documentation, that one can find on the [LEGO website](https://shop.lego.com/en-US/product/EV3-Ultrasonic-Sensor-45504), this sensor should measure distance between one and 250 cm.
+   * According to its documentation, that one can find on the [LEGO website](https://shop.lego.com/en-US/product/EV3-Ultrasonic-Sensor-45504), this sensor should measure distance the between itself and an object far from 250cm maximum.
 Unfortunately, the experience showed us that when a ball was too close from the robot, the sensor did not return the corresponding distance, and we were therefore unfit to detect the ball.
-   * Position on the robot: very close from the floor, and parallel to it, as one can see on the image below:
+   * Position on the robot: very close from the floor, and parallel to it, as one can see on the image below
+   * We used this sensor to detect the ball on the field, and more particularly to get its distance from the robot, to be able to move toward it and to catch it.

  ![The sonar sensor](./media/sonar.jpg)

-  * We used this sensor to detect the ball on the field, and more particularly to get its distance from the robot, to be able to move toward it and to catch it.

  * EV3 Gyro Sensor:
    * Principle: it measures the robot’s rotational motion and changes in its orientation
    * According to the documentation that on can find on the [LEGO website](https://shop.lego.com/en-CA/product/EV3-Gyro-Sensor-45505), the angle mode measures angles with an accuracy of +/- 3 degrees.
 It was enough for us in order to be able to turn the robot through a given angle.
    * Position on the robot: centered and horizontal, in order to be able to measure the rotation around the perpendicular angle.

  ![Gyro and flag](./media/gyro_flag.jpg)